DysphagiaAnalysis/Dysphagia-Video-Classification/README.md

-## This project aims to classify patients with dysphagia with various machine learning and signal processing means.
+## This project aims to classify patients with dysphagia with various machine learning and signal processing methods.

 Extract Features from Hyoid Bone Location Annotations:
 - ARMA [(code)](arima_alternative.py)